 - For fall, students living in residence halls who are fully vaccinated will be exempt from weekly testing.

 - Throughout the fall semester, Kent State will continue to monitor wastewater from campus housing to look for spikes in virus shed to identify possible outbreaks.

-- If someone is experiencing symptoms related to COVID-19, they should call the COVID Response Team at 330-672-2525 to schedule a COVID-19 test or to schedule an appointment with one of our clinicians.
+- If someone is experiencing symptoms related to COVID-19, they should call the COVID Response Team at 330-672-2525 to schedule an appointment with one of our clinicians.